aniket-nath/aniket-nath.github.io/_portfolio/portfolio-5.md

 The initial and final conditions for the standard parameters provided by the TA.
 </center>

 Now that we are done with this part, we proceed with further analysis, as to how $V_z$ variation will affect the dynamo.
 The typical range of vertical galactic outflows, averaged over the scales of the galaxy can be approximated to be at most 2 km/s (Shukurov et. al., 2006).
 Thus, we only consider the case, where over the radial scales of interest we have either a positive constant, or negative constant vertical velocity, of the corresponding value.

+When the $V_z$ is zero, we retrive the usual dynamo evolution.
+When we have a positive $V_z$, as evident from the equation, it will try to decrease the magnitude of the magnetic field, over time.
+Which is just the opposite when it comes to the negative case.
+Thus it either slows down, or enhances the usual dynamo, based on how strong it is with respect to the dynamo

 <center>
 <img src='/images/v_z_compare.png' width='400' height='400' />